freeCodeCamp/housekeeping/docs/running-playbooks-locally.md

 Our Ansible configuration and documentation for housekeeping on some of our instances.
 Study the hosts and the playbooks to run commands as shown below.

+Note that these playbooks can be run from your local machine as long as you have access to the remote nodes and the SSH key.
+You will also need [ansible](https://docs.ansible.com) installed on your machine.

 You can use standard Ansible syntax to execute tasks using commands.
 Some examples are: